 Where does the curve cross the x axis?
 In other words, when is y equal to 0?
 This occurs whenever x is a root of the cubic polynomial p(x) = x3 + ax +b.
 This will depend on the field F. For instance, if p is irreducible over F, then y is never equal to 0.

 Suppose p has the root r with multiplicity 3.
 Thus p = (x-r)3.
-This produces the term 3rx2, which is not present in p.
+Expand, and find the term 3rx2, which is not present in p.
 Thus there is no triple root.
 Actually we need to be a bit careful here.
 If F has characteristic 3 then p could be x3 - r3, which is (x-r)3.
 If F has characteristic 3, we require a to be nonzero, so there is no triple root.
 (A triple root would violate the group structure of G; that's why we try to avoid it.)

 Other possibilities are three distinct roots, a root and a double root, or a root and an irreducible quadratic.